lehcimcramtrebor/es-theme-ComicScrapV2/_comicScrapV2Custom/illustrations/Read_me.txt

 -------------------------------------------------------------------------------------------------------------
 Advice for characters:
 -------------------------------------------------------------------------------------------------------------
-In the theme menu there are two options to place the image on the right and one to place it on the left, there is also an option to flip the image for each system/position
+In the theme menu there are two options to place image:

+	-at right of center tile,
+	-at bottom right of screen.

-So if you create your characters by looking or running from right to left, you'll have less need to flip them.
+So if you use characters, make they are looking or running from right to left.